-psychotherapy, counselling, art therapy in south London
+psychotherapy, counselling, art therapy in south London and online

 CREATIVE RELATIONAL THERAPY

 I'm an integrative psychotherapist drawing on different strands of therapeutic theory and practice.
 There isn't one approach which suits all.
 I aim to find the best way to work with you and issues you bring to the therapy.
 I offer a creative approach to the work with difficulties such as anxiety, depression, problems in relationships or a search for new identity and authenticity in life.

 Creativity and the arts can access places within ourselves beyond words, beyond the unhelpful patterns and familiar narratives.
 They open access to all parts of ourselves - the forgotten, the disowned or the vulnerable.
 In the context of a safe and confidential therapeutic relationship we can work towards the positive changes you wish to see.

 Read more about my training and experience here